CS1-Suny-New-Paltz/CS1-Handouts/readings/Module 10 - Strings/Strings.md

 ## Converting to/from other types

 When converting between types, you'll use an appropriate **static method** for the type you're converting to.
-For example, to create an int, you'd use Integer.parseInt \- that method takes in a String as a parameter, and returns the corresponding int (assuming the String represented an integer in the first place).
+For example, to create an int from a String, you'd use Integer.parseInt \- that method takes in a String as a parameter, and returns the corresponding int (assuming the String represented an integer in the first place).
 To convert any type of data (primitive or not) back to a String, use the method `String.valueOf`.
 This method is **overloaded** for every possible primitive and object type, so you can pass in any value and get the String representation back.

 For example: